Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 In addition, I also always ask three important questions that are relevant to all coffee and espresso bean reviews:

-1. How transparent is the manufacturer?
+1. How transparent is the roaster?

 3. To whom do I recommend this coffee, and which preparation method highlights its best qualities?